Skip to main content

 If unchecked, the subscription will start when the first message arrives, with the nodeId property in the payload (see belows) or with the nodeId property specified in the node configuration.

-If you want to monitor an array of UAVariable or a JSON structure, you need to unset the `start immediatly' node, clear the NodeId field and inject the NodeId you want to monitor using one of the technics decribed below.
+If you want to monitor an array of UAVariable or a JSON structure, you need to unset the `start immediately' node, clear the NodeId field and inject the NodeId you want to monitor using one of the techniques described below.

 • Sample Interval: The interval in milliseconds to use for monitoring the nodes.